ML-TANGO/TANGO/README.md

 It aims to develop automatic neural network generation and deployment framework that helps novice users to easily develop neural network applications with less or ideally no code efforts and deploy the neural network application onto the target device.

+#### No Code
+>
+> The TANGO framework aims to help users without specialized knowledge to create and use their own neural network models.
+To this end, it provides an environment that users can use without writing code, such as a project manager and a neural network visualization tool.
 The users of TANGO just prepare their labelled datasets to train models and target devices.
 Then, TANGO analyzes the datasets and target devices characteristics, generates task-specific neural network based on user requirements, trains it with the datasets, creates Docker container images and deploys the container images onto target device.

 TANGO uses container technology and MSA (Micro Service Architecture).
 Containers require less system resources than traditional or hardware virtual machine environments because they don't include operating system images.
 Applications running in containers can be deployed easily to multiple different operating systems and hardware platforms.